kosmonet/argon/README.md

-# argon
+# The Argon Roguelike Engine
-the argon roguelike engine
+A reimplementation of the neon roguelike engine for the .Net environment.